daviddenton/fintrospect/README.md

   println(Await.result(theCall))
 ```

-##### Test it
-Fintrospect ships with a testing trait ```TestingFintrospectRoute```, which you can mix into your tests in order to validate your declared server-side routes.

-### Upgrading?
+## Upgrading?
 See the <a href="https://github.com/daviddenton/fintrospect/blob/master/CHANGELOG.md" target="_top">changelog</a>.

-### Contributing
+## Contributing
-If there are any message format library or templating engine bindings that you'd like to see included, then please feel free to suggest them or provide a PR.
-For JSON formats, this
+If there are any message format library or templating engine bindings that you'd like to see included, then please feel free to suggest
-is particularly easy to implement - just provide an implementation of ```JsonLibrary``` by following the ```Argo``` example in the source.
+them or provide a PR.
+For JSON formats, this is particularly easy to implement - just provide an implementation of ```JsonLibrary``` by
+following the ```Argo``` example in the source.